UKPLab/irj-neural-april/README.md

 # System Overview
+The system proposed in this work is called *APRIL*, Active Preference-based ReInforcement Learning for multi-document summarisation.
 APRIL is an interactive document summarisation framework.
 Instead of learning from reference summaries, APRIL interacts with users/oracles to obtain preferences, learns a ranking over all summaries from the preferences, and generates (near-)optimal summaries with respect to the learnt ranking.

 APRIL has three stages:
 * Sample summaries (stage0): randomly generate some summaries and compute their rouge scores.
 The ROUGE scores are used to simulate users' preferences